jfilatow/AI-Playbook/pages/responsible-practices/ethics.md

 For information on approved AI tools and their privacy settings, see the [MYOB-approved AI tools](../appendix/MYOB-approved-tools.md)

 **Don't:**
-- Put sensitive or classified data into public AI tools
+- Put sensitive or restricted data into insecure AI tools
-- Use AI tools without understanding how they handle data
+- Use AI tools without understanding how they handle data in the context of the software development

 ## Decision framework

 Before you use AI tools, ask:

-1. Does this serve a clear user need?
+1. Do you understand the limitations of the AI tool you are using?
-2. Can you explain how you're using AI?
+2. Do you understand the data that the AI tool is using and how it is being handled?
-3. Do you accept responsibility for outputs?
+3. Do you accept responsibility for the outputs of the AI tool?
-4. Have you considered potential bias?
+4. Have you read the terms and conditions of the AI tool and understand the privacy settings?
-5. Does this protect user data properly?
+5. Does this protect user data properly in the context of the software development?

-If you cannot answer "yes" to all questions, change your approach.
+If you cannot answer "yes" to all questions, consider using a different AI tool or approach.

 ## Things to consider